drewboardman/drewboardman.github.io/_posts/2020-1-14-blackbird-operator.md

      = \f g     -> (f .) . g
 ```

-Now we can make this point-free and get to our final, easier to understand,
+We can make this point-free and get to our final, easier to understand,
 result

 ```haskell